input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

 import NetworksMatrix from '../../../networks-matrix.md';
 import CompiledBinaries from '../../../compiled-binaries.md'

-# Mithril Aggregator node
+# Mithril aggregator node

 :::info

-Mithril Aggregator is responsible for collecting individual signatures from the Mithril Signers and aggregating them into a multi-signature.
-With this capability, the Mithril Aggregator can provide certified snapshots of the Cardano blockchain.
+Mithril aggregator is responsible for collecting individual signatures from the Mithril signers and aggregating them into a multi-signature.
+With this capability, the Mithril aggregator can provide certified snapshots of the Cardano blockchain.

 :::